aboutcoders/job-bundle/README.md

 }
 ```

-### Update AppKernel.php of your symfony application

-Add the following bundles to your kernel bootstrap sequence, in the `$bundles` array.
+Then include the bundle in the AppKernel.php class

 ```php
 public function registerBundles()